rainmana/cursorifier/README.md

 - 🚀 Analyze GitHub repositories or local codebases with a single command
 - 🧩 Intelligently extract project structure, conventions, and patterns
+- 📚 Handles large codebases that exceed the token limit for LLMs
 - 🤖 Generate tailored Cursor rules using Claude AI
 - 📝 Create production-ready .rules.mdc files for immediate use
 - 🔧 Customize analysis with flexible configuration options